ookyet/ookyet/README.md

 ---

 ## What is ookyet?
-**ookyet** is a personal framework and a verified Web3 identity operated by the controller of the ENS name **ookyet.eth**.
-It anchors a **brand-first** digital self across platforms with public, auditable evidence.
-On-chain assets and off-chain social proofs are combined into one verifiable persona.
+**ookyet** is a personal framework and verified Web3 identity controlled by **ookyet.eth**.

+It bridges on-chain assets (ENS, NFT) and off-chain proofs (social, credentials) into one publicly auditable persona — a **brand-first** digital self with zero trust assumptions.

 ---